-Tysnes consists of a group of islands with an overall surface area of 255 square kilometres.
+Tysnes consists of a group of islands with an overall surface area of 98 square miles.
 The scenery ranges from seaside rocks and heather moors to the west and the sea beyond, to steep mountain sides, distinctive forests and fertile vegetation towards the east and the outer Hardangerfjord.

-There are skerries, and a beautiful mountain area with mountain peaks in excess of 750 metres.
+There are skerries, and a beautiful mountain area with mountain peaks in excess of 2460 feet.
 Våge is the municipality's shopping centre, whilst the administrative centre is situated in Uggdal.

 Book your stay and transportation now